 Nitrogen (N) is important because it, along with phosphorus (P), stimulates algal growth.
 The Upper Truckee River is the largest of 63 streams that flow into Lake Tahoe, contributing about 25 percent of the inflowing water.
 The river's estimated contribution of dissolved nitrate and the remainder of the total nitrogen load are shown here.
-Over the 32 years of record, the percentage of nitrate to total nitrogen has been in the range of 5-14 percent.
+Over the 34 years of record, the percentage of nitrate to total nitrogen has been in the range of 5-14 percent.
 The year-to-year variations primarily reflect changes in precipitation.
 For example, 1994 had 16.6 inches of precipitation and a low total nitrogen load of 4.6 MT, while 2017 had 68.9 inches of precipitation and a record high total nitrogen load of 59.5 MT.

-In 2021, there were only 15.3 inches of precipitation and the lowest ever total nitrogen load from the Upper Truckee River of 3.5 MT, likely due to the record low stream flows.
-The nitrate load was 0.26 MT.
-The long-term mean annual total nitrogen load is 17.5 MT/yr while for nitrate it is 1.6 MT.
-(One metric ton (MT) = 2,205 pounds.).
+In 2022, there were 32.7 inches of precipitation and the total nitrogen load from the Upper Truckee River of 11.1 MT.
+Nitrate load was 0.71 MT.
+The long-term mean annual total nitrogen load is 17.3 MT/yr while for nitrate it is 1.6 MT.
+(One metric ton (MT) = 2,205 pounds.)